-The Buckeye Hills region encompasses eight counties in Southeastern Ohio.
-This region is populated by approximately 260,000 residents, and spans 3,695 square miles.
+The Buckeye Hills region serveseight counties in Southeastern Ohio.
+The region is home to approximately 260,000 residents, and spans 3,695 square miles.

 The effective utilization of public and private resources for an improved quality of life for our constituents.